dtcenter/MET/docs/Users_Guide/tc-diag.rst

 **CIRA Diagnostics Output**

 When the **cira_diag_flag** configuration entry is set to true, an ASCII CIRA diagnostics output file is written for each model track provided.

-TODO: Details will be added for issue dtcenter/MET#2729.
+These files are named using the **output_base_format**, described above, followed by the **_diag.dat** suffix.

+These output files contain tabular ASCII data with the computed diagnostic values for a single track.
+One output file is created for each track from each model source.
+The output consists of the following sections:

+  - Two header lines list the model name, initialization time, storm basin, and storm number (of the season).

+  - The **STORM DATA** section contains single diagnostic values computed for each forecast lead time.
+This section begins with a line named **TIME** defining the forecast lead times in hours.
+The storm diagnostics computed for each line type follow.
+For example, **RMW** contains the radius of maximum wind value found within the range/azimuth grid.

+  - The **SOUNDING DATA** section contains diagnostics computed separately for each pressure level.
+This section begins with two lines named **NLEV** and **TIME** defining the vertical level values and forecast lead times for which diagnostics were computed, respectively.
+The level name is appended to the diagnostic name.
+For example, the **T_0850** contains the average temperature value within the range/azimuth grid at the 850 mb pressure level.

+  - Each diagnostic output line contains:

+    - Diagnostic name (with or without the level) e.g. **SHR_MAG** for magnitude of wind shear

+    - Units string enclosed in parenthesis e.g. **(KT)** for knots

+    - The diagnostic values computed for each lead time e.g. **13 10 14 ...**

 **NetCDF Diagnostics Output**

 When the **nc_diag_flag** configuration entry is set to true, a NetCDF output file containing the computed diagnostics is written for each model track provided.

-TODO: Details will be added for issue dtcenter/MET#2729.
+These files contain the same data provided in the CIRA Diagnostics Output but formatted in NetCDF instead of ASCII.
+These files are named using the **output_base_format**, described above, followed by the **_diag.nc** suffix.

+.. _table_TC-Diag_Dimensions_NetCDF_diagnostics:

+.. list-table:: Dimensions defined in NetCDF Diagnostics output
+  :widths: auto
+  :header-rows: 2

+  * - tc_diag NETCDF DIMENSIONS
+    -
+  * - NetCDF Dimension
+    - Description
+  * - time
+    - Time dimension for the number of track point valid times
+  * - pressure
+    - Vertical dimension for the number of pressure levels

+.. role:: raw-html(raw)
+    :format: html

+.. _table_TC-Diag_Variables_NetCDF_diagnostics:

+.. list-table:: Variables defined in NetCDF Diagnostics output
+  :widths: auto
+  :header-rows: 2

+  * - tc_diag NETCDF VARIABLES
+    -
+    -
+  * - NetCDF Variable
+    - Dimension
+    - Description
+  * - storm_id
+    - NA
+    - Tropical Cyclone Storm ID (BBNNYYYY) consisting of 2-letter basin name, 2-digit storm number, and 4-digit year
+  * - model
+    - NA
+    - Track ATCF ID model name
+  * - init_time
+    - NA
+    - Track initialization time string in YYYYMMDD_HHMMSS format
+  * - init_time_ut
+    - NA
+    - Track initialization time string in unixtime (seconds since January 1, 1970) format
+  * - valid_time
+    - time
+    - Track point valid time string in YYYYMMDD_HHMMSS format
+  * - valid_time_ut
+    - time
+    - Track point valid time string in unixtime (seconds since January 1, 1970) format
+  * - lead_time
+    - time
+    - Track point forecast lead time string in HHMMSS format
+  * - lead_time_sec
+    - time
+    - Track point forecast lead time integer number of seconds
+  * - {DOMAIN}_domain
+    - NA
+    - Attributes define the range/azimuth grid for the {DOMAIN} domain: **n_range**, **n_azimuth**, **delta_range_km**
+  * - Diagnostic values
+    - time or time and pressure
+    - Computed diagnostic values for each track point and, optionally, pressure level.
+The **units** attribute defines the units of the diagnostic values.

 **NetCDF Range-Azimuth Output**

 When the **nc_rng_azi_flag** configuration entry is set to true, a NetCDF output file containing the cylindrical coordinate range-azimuth data is written for each combination of model track provided and domain specified.
 For example, if three model tracks are provided and data for both *parent* and *nest* domains are provided, six of these NetCDF output files will be written.

-The NetCDF range-azimuth output is named using the following naming convention:
+The NetCDF range-azimuth output is named using the **output_base_format**, described above, followed by **_cyl_grid_{DOMAIN}.nc**, where **{DOMAIN}** is specified by the **domain** string in each **domain_info** array entry.

-**tc_diag_STORMID_TECH_YYYYMMDDHH_cyl_grid_DOMAIN.nc** where STORMID is the 2-letter basin name, 2-digit storm number, and 4-digit year, TECH is the acronym for the objective technique, YYYYMMDDHH is the track initialization time, and DOMAIN is the domain name.
+This NetCDF file contains a concatenation of the data from the temporary NetCDF files created for each track point.
+For each track point, TC-Diag creates a temporary NetCDF file and calls Python code to read the cylindrical coordinates data and compute diagnostics.
+By default, these temporary NetCDF files are deleted at the end of each run, but if the **nc_rng_azi_flag** is true, the data for each track point is concatenated into a single output file for each track.

+.. note:: Setting the **MET_KEEP_TEMP_FILE** (:numref:`met_keep_temp_file`) environment variable retains the temporary NetCDF cylindrical coordinate files for development, testing, and debugging purposes.

 The NetCDF range-azimuth file contains the dimensions and variables shown in :numref:`table_TC-Diag_Dimensions_NetCDF_range_azimuth` and :numref:`table_TC-Diag_Variables_NetCDF_range_azimuth`.